grawlixes/.vimrc/README.md

 Currently, these are the changes that I have:
   - TAB = 4 spaces
   - smart-TAB on
-  - typing 'jk' exits whatever mode I'm in
+  - typing 'jk' exits whatever mode I'm in (thanks for the idea, Leandro!)